grocky/infrastructure/websites/blog.rockygray.com/database-refactoring/README.md

 *Fig. 1: Deployment Process*

 This process works really well for deploying database changes.
-However, if you change the database schema in a way that is not backwords compatible (e.g. rename, remove, or move a column), you may risk some downtime or have some requests fail while the new version of your application is deployed.
+However, if you change the database schema in a way that is not backwards compatible (e.g. rename, remove, or move a column), you may risk some downtime or have some requests fail while the new version of your application is deployed.
 For example, in *Fig. 2* below, deploying a change that moves a column from one table to another results in request failures from the time the migration is applied to when the previous version of the application is removed.

 <p align="center">